ylu1997/ylu1997.github.io/Only3000/Readme.md

 This work may seem naive, but the results can be amazing.
 A few days before I was about to participate in the defense, I searched the code table through a refined Levenshtein function and found that a code table with strong performance could exceed the result of the first place.
 But unfortunately, there were no more running chance at this time.
 Later, I thought of more optimization methods.
 If they are all implemented, the performance will be very exciting.

 In this folder, I hope to build a toolkit to serve the related needs of DNA storage.

+## Acknowledgement

+Thanks to my three teammates for their help in this competition, including but not limited to: programming, coding theory guidance, etc.

+Thanks to __China National GeneBank__ and __Micos Competition__ for providing me with the opportunity to think about this question.
+And the dedication of the relevant staff.

+Thank you for the evaluation of the judges and the wonderful points of the contestants.

+\(There may be others to thank......\)